Luke Stoltman: Career

 In 2022 Luke gained a podium finish at the Arnold Classic in Ohio in March, taking 3rd place behind Martin Licis and Oleksii Novikov.
-Luke narrowly missed out on retaining his Europe’s Strongest Man crown, finishing a credible second to Ukrainian WSM 2020 winner, Oleksii Novikov.
+Luke narrowly missed out on retaining his Europe's Strongest Man crown, finishing a credible second to Ukrainian WSM 2020 winner, Oleksii Novikov.
 At Worlds Strongest Man 2022, held in Sacramento, California, Luke won his heat by a considerable margin allowing him to qualify for the final with an event to spare.
 In the final itself, Luke repeated his Finals success of the previous two appearances, finishing 7th in a line up that contained four previous winners.
 The competition was won by Tom for the second year in a row.

-2022 favouritism controversy

-A day prior to the 2022 World's Strongest Man competition, then director for World's Ultimate Strongman, Mark Boyd, leaked a telephone conversation with Luke Stoltman, in which Luke stated "... and here's the sneaky bit, so Colin's (Colin Bryce, director of Giants Live who assists in the running of the World's Strongest Man) gonna, not promised, but he says we will get more favorable groups, events, etc. in Worlds if we kinda play ball and then he can help push the Stoltman brand; if that makes sense in the Giants Live, so basically what he did for Eddie (Eddie Hall)..."
-The audio was released shortly after the groups for the competition were announced, with some fans speculating on the level of difficulty of the Stoltmans' groups compared to others.
-Boyd has since deleted this video from his Instagram account.
-Prior to deletion however, he claims to have given several months for athletes to expose the corruption on their own, indicating that he also had contacted IGM directors to no avail.

-Luke released his own response video on YouTube later that day, in which he states that the clip was taken out of context, with the conversation being 90 minutes long, and explains that he simply told Boyd what he wanted to hear because he did not want to take part in Boyd's upcoming competition.

-However up-to-date IMG, the World's Strongest Man or Colin Bryce has not yet responded to the accusations.

-Family & Personal Life
+After some time away from competing in the later half of 2023, Stoltman returned to compete at the 2023 Arnold Strongman Classic, where he placed 9th.
+This was followed by an 8th place finish at WSM and the Rogue Invitational.
+Luke started working with a new coach late 2023, which saw an early improvement with a 3rd place finish at the 2024 Britain's Strongest Man final, followed by winning Europe's Strongest Man for the second time.
+Stoltman qualified again for the World's Strongest Man Final in May 2024, where ultimately he placed 9th, the competition was won by his younger brother Tom Stoltman for a third time.

+A bicep injury sustained at the WSM final kept Luke out of competition for several months, returning strongly with a 5th place position at the US Strongman Championship, 4th place at World Tour Finals, and notably a 5th place finish at the Rogue Invitational, where he was only beaten by the podium finishers of the 2024 WSM final plus 2018 WSM winner, Hafþór Júlíus Björnsson.

+Luke started the 2025 strongman season with a win at what was his twelfth year entering Britain's Strongest Man.